md-faizanahmad/md-faizanahmad/README.md

 <section>
   <h2>🎯 Career Goal</h2>
   <p>
-My goal is to build scalable and user-focused web applications, contribute to impactful products, and continuously improve my skills across frontend, backend, and modern software development practices.
-I enjoy turning ideas into real-world solutions and aim to grow into a well-rounded software developer capable of building and maintaining complete web applications from concept to deployment.
+    My goal is to build impactful and scalable web applications that solve real-world problems while continuously improving my expertise in modern web technologies and software engineering.
+I enjoy transforming ideas into production-ready products and aspire to grow as a well-rounded software developer capable of designing, building, and maintaining complete web applications from concept to deployment.
   </p>
 </section>